BlogCustomer Satisfaction

 2. The feedback is shared with the dev team, who takes it seriously and fixes it at the earliest opportunity.

-Obviously, the correct answer is b).
+Obviously, the correct answer is 2.
 Customer satisfaction requires input and effort from the whole company.
 Every department should take customer feedback seriously and realize the outcomes of ignoring it.

-If you use Survicate, take advantage of the customer satisfaction tool’s unlimited seats and invite at least one person from each team to collaborate.
+If you use Survicate, take advantage of the available in this customer satisfaction tool team seats and invite at least one person from each team to collaborate.
 They’ll have access to all the surveys and reports.

 Improve your customer satisfaction with surveys